Diagnosis of back pain

 In most cases, a specialist is able to make the diagnosis after physical examination and medical history, and imaging tests are done only to confirm the diagnosis and provide additional information.

 Low back pain is a common problem, especially in developed countries.
-These pains can have several causes, so it is recommended to consult a specialist to determine the exact cause of the condition that causes back pain.
+These pains can have several causes, so it is recommended to consult a specialist to determine the exact cause of the condition that leads to back pain.

 After low back pain, it is advisable to go to the family doctor / general practitioner.
 He will perform a physical examination and discuss his symptoms and medical history with his patient, and then determine which doctor will refer the patient to.

-The doctor who can put a diagnosis for a disease that has symptoms of low back pain can be: orthopedist, rheumatologist, neurologist or even internist, if it is suspected that the pain may be related to a disease of an organ and radiates to the lumbar area elsewhere (for example , kidney disease).
+The diagnosis for a disease presenting symptoms of low back pain can be made by a variety of specialists, including orthopedists, rheumatologists, neurologists, or even internists if there is suspicion that the pain may be related to an organ disease radiating to the lumbar area elsewhere (for example, kidney disease).

 A complete medical history and physical examination can usually identify any serious condition that may be causing the pain.
 During the exam, the doctor will ask about the onset, location, and severity of the pain; duration of symptoms and any limitations in movement; history of previous episodes or any health conditions that may be related to pain.